The Teaching Opportunity of a Lifetime

 Candidates should be experienced and enthusiastic teachers at the college level.
 A PhD in a physical science is preferred, as is experience with observational astronomy.

-Interested individuals should send a completed application, curriculum vitae, and statement of teaching philosophy to:
+Interested individuals should send a completed application, CV, and statement of teaching philosophy to:

 Teaching Assistants are tutors and mentors, assisting students in using astronomical equipment and computers, under the direction of the Academic Director.